What is the role of violence in the culture?

 For René Girard, is a sacrificial victim of history, referring to its persecutor theory behind all the myths.

-Walter Burkert the other interpreter, giving a critical weight to this passage: after the death of Milomaki, a kind of palm tree came out of the ashes, and “people have made huge flutes from the wood of this palm, and these flutes have produced the same marks as those that had wonderful Milomaki sung.
+Walter Burkert the other interpreter, gives critical weight to this passage.
+After the death of Milomaki, a kind of palm tree came out of the ashes.
+People have made huge flutes from the wood of this palm.
+These flutes have produced the same marks as those that had wonderful Milomaki sung.

 Even today, men continue to blow into these flutes during the fruit harvest celebrations.

-“Stressing the link between death and celebration, Burkert chooses a perspective that makes trivial the problem of the sacrificial victim, and essential ritual dimension.
+Burkert stresses the link between death and celebration.
+He chooses a perspective that trivializes the problem of the sacrificial victim.
+This perspective is essential for understanding the ritual dimension.

 Jonathan Smith offers his variation on the theme of this myth.
 Concerned with the appearance of the flute, he made this story an answer to the important question for a culture: